 VIR-7831 Antibody Description

 In April 2020, Vir and GSK entered into a collaboration to research and develop solutions for coronaviruses, including SARS-CoV-2, the virus that causes COVID-19.
+The collaboration uses Vir’s proprietary monoclonal antibody platform technology to accelerate existing and identify new anti-viral antibodies that could be used as therapeutic or preventive options to help address the current COVID-19 pandemic and future outbreaks.

-A phase 2/3 clinical study was launched on September 10, 2020, in which subjects with coronavirus disease 2019 (COVID-19) will receive VIR-7831 or placebo and will be assessed for safety, tolerability, efficacy, and pharmacokinetics.
+A phase 2/3 clinical study was launched on September 10, 2020, in which subjects with coronavirus disease 2019 (COVID-19) will receive VIR-7831 or placebo and be assessed for safety, tolerability, efficacy, and pharmacokinetics.
 Initial Phase 3 results may be available as early as the end of 2020; results for the primary endpoint are expected in the first quarter of 2021, with current estimates at January 2021.

 A manuscript developed by Vir in collaboration with the MRC-University of Glasgow Centre for Virus Research, published on November 5, 2020, "shows that the receptor-binding motif of SARS-CoV-2, a major target of neutralizing antibodies, is evolving at a higher rate than the rest of the receptor-binding domain and spike, and is resilient to change,” said Herbert “Skip” Virgin, M.D., Ph.D., chief scientific officer of Vir, in a press release.